Immigrate to British Columbia – British Columbia Provincial Nominee Program

 British Columbia Provincial Nominee Program Categories

-The two categories of British Columbia Provincial Nominee Program are:
+The two categories of the British Columbia Provincial Nominee Program are:

 1. Skilled Worker Immigration